TheMaster1127/HTH/DOCUMENTATION.md

 #### Notes:

-- The `GetMousePos` command allows for precise tracking of mouse cursor positions.
+- The `MouseGetPos` command allows for precise tracking of mouse cursor positions.
-- Mouse coordinates obtained using `GetMousePos` can be used to trigger specific actions based on mouse interactions within an application.
+- Mouse coordinates obtained using `MouseGetPos` can be used to trigger specific actions based on mouse interactions within an application.

 ---